purdue-cap/DryadSynth/README.md

 cargo +nightly-2025-03-13 install dryadsynth dryadsynth-bv synthphonia-rs
 ```

+Then all executables will be put in `~/.cargo/bin` directory.
 Note that you can also build DryadSynth using this repo.
 Simply run:

 ```sh
 git clone https://github.com/purdue-cap/DryadSynth --recursive cd DryadSynth && cargo build --release
 ```

-Then all executable will be available in `target/release` directory.
+Then all executables will be available in `target/release` directory.
 The executable depends on each other, so make sure `target/release` is in your path when you run `dryadsynth`:

 ```
 PATH=$(pwd)/target/release:$PATH dryadsynth